SamSitarek/advisory_tool/README.md

     Will require more than a fair amount of web-scraping to collect the following:
-    •	Degrees/Certifications offered at each school
+    •	Degrees/Certifications offered
-    •	Majors/Minors/Concentrations offered at each school
+    •	Majors/Minors/Concentrations offered
     •	Requirements of each program
     •	Will have to make sure the interactivity can execute as intended

+## Discovered Issues and Challenges

+    The website wasn't as balanced as I would have hoped with a <div> for each section in the courses.
+    It didn't break up the sections to where there was a specified <div> with a class or id that I could pull the course description from or the prerequisites/corequisites.